samgos/Reddbot/readme.md

     * `sudo nano /etc/ssh/sshd_config`
       * `PermitRootLogin without-password`

-#### Compile your coin
+#### Compile reddcoind

-For this example I'm using litecoin but the instructions should be similar for most other coins.
+For this example I'm using reddcoin but the instructions should be similar for most other coins.

 * Update and install dependencies
   * `apt-get update && apt-get upgrade`